Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 As these segments of the population continue to grow at staggering rates, the bilingual workforce will need to grow with them.
 Bilingual employees have long been in demand in education and sales, but now virtually all job sectors including retirement, marketing and health care need bilingual workers.

-Here are six examples of jobs for bilingual workers:
+Here are six examples of jobs for bilingual jobs:

-- Bank teller: As a bank teller, you handle monetary transactions for customers of all languages using different currencies.
+Bank teller: As a bank teller, you handle monetary transactions for customers of all languages using different currencies.
 You're also responsible for educating customers about their financial options, so the ability to effectively communicate with non-English speakers is a big advantage.
-Median annual pay: $24,100*

 Marketing/advertising/promotions manager: According to Ad Age, U.S. Hispanic media spending continues to grow faster than general market media every year, up 4.6 percent in 2011, compared with 1.1 percent for all U.S. media.
 According to a 2012 report from the Association of National Advertisers, 88 percent of U.S. marketers say they are targeting Hispanic customers via digital media platforms.
 As more marketing resources are devoted to reaching the Hispanic population, the demand for Spanish-speaking marketers will only grow.